Updated 22 February 2018 — Do you ever find that the smell of local foods is one of your strongest travel memories?

 One activity I enjoy when I travel is visiting the local supermarket.
 Foods are often different and I'll get ideas - and inspiration.
 Just step into a supermarket in Japan and you'll immediately understand what I mean.

-A local supermarket or small grocery store is also the best place to grab some local cheese, cold cuts and spreads for that all-important picnic along the Seine in Paris...
+A small supermarket or grocery store is also the best place to grab some local cheese, cold cuts and spreads for that all-important picnic along the Seine in Paris...

-With the growing popularity of culinary tourism, be cautious about the quality of what you get.
+With the growing popularity of food travel, be cautious about the quality of what you get.
 As with everything else, popularity may breed contempt.

 Try to fit in one tour guided by a local.
 There are many wonderful tours and classes led by expats or long-term residents (I thoroughly enjoyed this food tour of the Lower East Side in New York), but travel is also about coming into contact with the local culture so don't let that dimension pass you by.